 If you or a loved one were injured due to another party’s negligence, you have legal options.
 A New Orleans poor maintenance lawyer can help you to identify the party responsible for your injuries and, from there, pursue a settlement offer that covers your losses.
 You may not have long to take legal action, since Louisiana Civil Code (CC) Art.
 3492 only grants one year from the date of your accident to pursue litigation in Louisiana.

-The Morris Bart law firm can investigate the details of your case, collect evidence that supports your account of events, and pursue financial recovery that accurately covers your losses.
+A New Orleans personal injury lawyer from Morris Bart firm can investigate the details of your case, collect evidence that supports your account of events, and pursue financial recovery that accurately covers your losses.
 For a free case review, call (504) 613-4771.

 Poor Maintenance and Personal Injuries